acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 The Admin user will follow this process:

-* cd to a folder that you want to use as the root of this installation process
+* 'install root folder' refers to the Admin user's home folder.
+Installation in other root folders is a work in progress, and not yet fully verified.
-* create in that folder a subfolder "acumos" and folders "env", "logs", "certs" under it.
+* create in the install root folder a subfolder "acumos" and folders "env", "logs", "certs" under it.
-* If you want to use a specific/updated/patched system-integration repo clone, place that system-integration clone in the install root folder
+* in the install root folder, clone the system-integration repo (branch, tag, commit, or master), and make any desired updates to it (e.g. checkout a specific patch)
-* If you are deploying the platform in an Azure VM, update the acumos_env.sh (in system-integration/AIO) script to set the ACUMOS_DEPLOY_DOCKER flag to "false", which will ensure that the docker-dind service is not installed.
+* If you are deploying the platform under k8s in an Azure VM, update acumos_env.sh (in system-integration/AIO) script to set the ACUMOS_DEPLOY_DOCKER flag to "false", which will ensure that the docker-dind service is not installed.
   Docker-dind has known issues under Azure.